Includes: Black-faced Quailfinch; Black-chinned Quailfinch; African Quailfinch

 - O. a. ugandae:

-The diet includes small grass seeds and on occasional spiders or insects.
+The diet includes small grass seeds and some spiders or insects.
+Feeding birds might be alone or in flocks of up to 20.

 A dome-shaped nest of grass stems and blades is built on the ground.
 The clutch consists of 4-6 white eggs which are incubated by both parents.